SolutionGuidance/psm/INSTALL.md

 ### Software

+This is just an overview; see installation instructions below.

 - **Operating System**: we recommend Debian 9 stable, also known as stretch.
 If you prefer Debian testing, we have had success with Debian testing (aka buster).
 A developer has also successfully